LEANNA MAE .ORG

 Where do you find birth scarfs?

-• Note: It is only an authentic rebozo if it’s made in Mexico or Central America.
-If you purchase a rebozo, please buy from indigenous people.
-Using rebozos for birth support is part of their culture.
+• You can purchase through online retailers.
+Note: If you purchase a rebozo, please buy from indigenous people of Mexico or Central America as using rebozos for birth support is part of their culture.

 • Woven wraps can be bought through online retailers or local baby stores.